-It's not an Uber tube like the old 7581-A, but the majority of 6L6GC tubes made today, including this one, should be good up to 500 plate volts.
+It's not an Uber tube like the old 7581-A (keep reading below for the new Tung-Sol 7581A), but the majority of 6L6GC tubes made today, including this one, should be good up to 500 plate volts.
 Not many amps will go there but there are a few exceptions.
 Music Man and Ampeg both run higher voltages but this tube should fare very well.
 I installed a set in an Ampeg V4 in lieu of the stock 7027 tubes and the sound was great.
 Big and snappy, while remaining warm and having good note definition.Back to top

 - 7581A gets an A+.
 The 7581A was a tube that stood head and shoulders above a standard 6L6GC.
 There have been a few attempts to recreate this tube but it was never really accomplished.
 The 7581 that Tung-Sol has been selling is really a high grade 6L6GC and the tube store advertises it as such.
 That may be changing very soon.
 Today I got a sample of a new 7581A from Tung-Sol and it looks to be the real deal.
 If not, it’s the closest thing I’ve seen, with its roots in another personal favourite the 7591A that has been shipping from Russia for many years.